Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 With experience in the computer software industry, he has been working as a software engineer.

-As you’ve learned earlier, he is Jader’s cousin.
-So, he has been working hand in hand with him.
+As we learned earlier, he is Jader’s cousin working hand in hand with him.

 As the developer, he has been responsible for coding the visual elements and programming the features of the game.